Digital Nomad Tax

 Portugal - Arrifana Beach

 • Minimum income: The minimum income requirement is equal to four times the Portuguese minimum wage.
-As the minimum wage in Portugal currently amounts to €820 your minimum disposable income should amount to €3.280 per month (2024).
-You should provide proof of this income for the last three months before your application.
-The aforementioned amount is indexed so will increase in the future.
+Therefore, your your minimum disposable income should amount to €3.480 per month.

 • Visa length: You will get a visa for one or two years which you can renew.
 After five years, you could apply for a permanent residence permit.